yxuco/ethdecoder/views/README.md

 }
 ```

-Similar views can be easily defined for any complex Ethereum contracts, as long as analysts understand the business meaning of the data attributes in the specified Ethereum contract.
+Similar views can be easily defined for any complex Ethereum contracts, as long as analysts understand the business meaning of the data attributes in a specified Ethereum contract.

 ## Query Indexes